-If you are a dog parent, you should be concerned about every slight change in your dog’s behavior.
-Some behaviors such as lack of sleep at night, increased anxiety, getting stuck behind the door, forgetfulness, etc., in your dog could signify the possibility of Canine Cognitive Dysfunction (CCD) or dementia.
+Dog parents may find themselves worrying over each small change in a dog’s behavior.
+Lack of sleep at night, increased anxiety, getting stuck behind the door, forgetfulness, and other symptoms in your dog could signify the possibility of Canine Cognitive Dysfunction (CCD) or dementia.

 Dementia in dogs is a disorder that interferes with the effective functioning of the dog’s brain, causing behavioral changes such as loss of memory, changes in sleeping patterns, and increased anxiety, among other symptoms.

 The effects of dementia on dogs are similar to Alzheimer’s in humans.
-And it is common in aging and elderly dogs.
+And the disorder is common in aging and elderly dogs, with an estimated 14 to 35 percent of senior dogs being diagnosed.

 Signs of Dementia in Dogs